KarlNagy/workout/README.md

 ## Steps:
 1. Design database EER in MySQL
 2. Convert raw data of google doc to excel sheet
-3. Analyse data in excel
+3. Analyze data in excel